 The Creative Minds in Medicine project, for instance, investigated how Cleveland’s arts and healthcare assets affected health and well-being outcomes for individuals and communities alike.
 As with From Rust Belt to Artist Belt, Kristin developed an exploratory white paper on the topic and coordinated the eponymous Cleveland-based conference.

-Kristin has also overseen the development of Arts Cleveland’s discipline-specific economic impact studies: Remix Cleveland: A Music Industry Study; Forming Cleveland: A Visual Arts, Craft and Design Industry Study; Staging Cleveland: A Theater Industry Study; and Inside the Margins: A Cleveland Literature Industry Study.
+Kristin has also overseen the development of Arts Cleveland’s discipline-specific economic impact studies: Remix Cleveland: A Music Industry Study ; Forming Cleveland: A Visual Arts, Craft and Design Industry Study ; Staging Cleveland: A Theater Industry Study ; Inside the Margins: A Cleveland Literature Industry Study ; and a data brief, Dance in Cleveland.
 In addition, she’s leveraged information from DataArts’ Cultural Data Profiles to develop Arts Cleveland’s Culture Pulse series, which has taken snapshots of Cleveland’s arts and culture nonprofits in terms of financial, infrastructure and human resources trends.

 This personal approach also allows the resulting data to be shared in a way that enables people to connect more fully with the meaning it reveals.
 “When you present raw numbers,” explains Kristin, “how do you [show the value] of arts and culture through them?
 Presenting quantitative data with qualitative stories … helps us illustrate the benefits of arts and culture.”